Research Facilities

 Data and Image processing

-The CIRC has a dedicated server operated by a Linux system equipped with dual processors (3.6 GHz, 4 GB RAM and 4 TB of disk space) to handle all the data storage and analysis.
-The data is routinely backed up to a tape drive.
+The CIRC has two dedicated Linux servers for the storage of image data, where investigators can retrieve their data.
+The data is also routinely backed up to a tape drive.
 CIRC also has a few Linux workstations and PCs for investigators and students to process data and prepare fMRI stimulus paradigms.